 Tribunal secretaries: Do I believe that it is acceptable for a tribunal to appoint a secretary to assist it with the administrative tasks relating to the proceedings?

-Rarely, and only following advance discussion with the parties.
+Yes in appropriate cases, following advance discussion with the parties.

 Preliminary or early decisions: Do I believe it is appropriate for tribunals to attempt to identify and decide potentially dispositive issues early in a case, even if one of the parties does not consent to this?